Reed College: School color

 The official school color of Reed is Richmond Rose.
 Over the years, institutional memory of this fact has faded and the color appearing on the school's publications and merchandise has darkened to a shade of maroon.
 The most common examples of "Richmond Rose" are the satin tapes securing the degree certificate inside a Reed College diploma.

 School song

 The school song, "Fair Reed", is sung to the tune of the 1912 popular song "Believe Me, if All Those Endearing Young Charms".
-It may be imitative of the Harvard anthem "Fair Harvard", which is also sung to the tune of "Believe Me, if All Those Endearing Young Charms".
-It was composed by former president William Trufant Foster shortly after Reed's founding, and is rarely heard today.
+It may be imitative of the Harvard anthem "Fair Harvard", which is also sung to the same tune.
+It was composed by former president William Trufant Foster shortly after Reed's founding and is rarely heard today.

-An unofficial Reed Alma Mater, "Epistemology Forever", sung to the tune of "The Battle Hymn of the Republic", has been sung by Reed students since the 1950s.
+An unofficial alma mater, "Epistemology Forever", sung to the tune of "The Battle Hymn of the Republic", has been sung by Reed students since the 1950s.

 Students' nicknames

 Reed students and alumni referred to themselves as "Reedites" in the early years of the college.
 This term faded out in favor of the now ubiquitous "Reedie" after World War II.
-Around campus, prospective students are called "prospies".
+Around campus, prospective students are called "prospies."